alexander-marsolais/getting_cleaning_data/README.md

-This script first reads in all the raw data (training and test), as well as the 'features' table (which contains a description of all the measurements in the study) and the 'activity_labels' table (which describes each activity in the study)
+This script first reads in all the raw data (training and test), as well as the 'features' table (which contains a description of all the measurements in the study) and the 'activity_labels' table (which describes each activity in the study).

 ##Reading in raw data

-Start by saving root working directory as 'wd', so working directory can be switched during reading in of raw data
+Start by saving root working directory as 'wd', so working directory can be switched during reading in of raw data.

-Then save 'features' and 'activity_labels' as character vectors from respective tables in root directory
+Then save 'features' and 'activity_labels' as character vectors from respective tables in root directory.

 Switch working directory to '/train' folder, and read in raw data (subject and measurements).
 Create 'train_bind' (using cbind) with Subject, Activity, and measurements columns.
-Label with 'features' vector
+Label with 'features' vector.

 Switch working directory to '/test' folder, and read in raw data (subject and measurements).
 Create 'test_bind' (using cbind) with Subject, Activity, and measurements columns.
-Label with 'features' vector
+Label with 'features' vector.

 ##Merge the data